-How I Learned to Freeze Tomatoes Whole:
+How I Learned to Freeze Tomatoes Whole: The Story:

 “Why don’t you freeze them?”
 She asked.
 “Well, it’s over 90 in my kitchen and I hate blanching and peeling tomatoes,” I replied.
 She told me her friend Marge, an excellent longtime gardener and harvest preserver, just froze her tomatoes whole!
 No blanching.
 NO peeling!
 I was stunned….and suspicious.
 How long will they hold without freezer burn?
 All year… she said.
 Hmmm.